 - Questions must be submitted on a Question Time form, available from Council's website and the Kerang and Cohuna Customer Service Centres. - A maximum number of two questions may be asked by any one person at each Council meeting. - Completed Questions Time forms must be submitted to the Chief Executive Officer or a person authorised for this purpose by the Chief Executive Officer no later than 5.00pm on the day prior to the Council meeting. - All Councillors will receive a copy of the questions received and if applicable, the answers to be provided, prior to the relevant Council Meeting. - When the Council Meeting moves to public question time, the Mayor or in their absence, the Meeting Chair, will call on each person who has submitted an approved question to ask their question verbally, if they wish.
-If they do not wish to ask their question, the Mayor or Chief Executive Officer will read out their question on their behalf. - The Mayor or Chief Executive Officer may indicate that they require further time to research an answer.
+If they do not wish to ask their question, the Mayor or Chief Executive Officer will read out their question on their behalf. - No introductory or background statements in relation to a question will be read out at the Council meeting. - The Mayor or Chief Executive Officer may indicate that they require further time to research an answer.
 In this case, an answer will be provided in writing generally within ten days. - Questions will be answered at the meeting, or later in writing, unless the Mayor or Chief Executive Officer has determined that the relevant question seeks confidential information defined in section 3 of the Act such as: - Council business information; - security information; - land use planning information; - law enforcement information; - legal privileged information; - personal information; - private commercial information; - confidential meeting information; - internal arbitration information; - Councillor Conduct Panel confidential information. - an issue outside the Gannawarra Shire Council core business.